dotnet/EntityFramework.Docs/entity-framework/core/querying/tracking.md

 [!code-csharp[Main](../../../samples/core/Querying/Tracking/NonTrackingBloggingContext.cs?name=OnConfiguring&highlight=5)]

-This makes all your queries non-tracking by default.
+This makes all your queries no-tracking by default.
 You can still add `AsTracking()` to make specific queries tracking.

 ## Tracking and custom projections